-According to the North Dakota June 2010 Notice, "A civilian spouse’s compensation for work performed in North Dakota is exempt from North Dakota income tax if he or she meets all of the following conditions:
+According to the Civilian Spouses of Military Service Members Guideline, "A civilian spouse’s compensation for work performed in North Dakota is exempt from North Dakota income tax if he or she meets all of the following conditions:

 - The civilian spouse and the service member maintain their domicile (or legal residence) in a state other than North Dakota.
 This condition is met even if each spouse has a different state of domicile.